The 4 Aspects

 Conceptualist (V+E) vs. Realist (L+F)

-The conceptualist pole of this dichotomy relates to the higher order of human attitudes or how one subjectively evaluates their affinity to time, identities, power, relationships, religions, politics, imagination or any other conceptual idea that aligns more with the abstract realm rather than what we can point to as taking up actual space in reality.
-This dichotomy is not necessarily about anything religious, but rather the value of the human spirit itself.
-Volition is perceiving intuitive projections of the past and future and what decisions change the causality of time.
-Emotion is evaluating the subjective meaning of all things regardless of their physical existence.
-Combine these aspects together and you create all elements needed to become an idealist: visions, dreams, notions, fantasies, reveries, motivations, inspirations, and the drive to conceptualize meaning beyond what currently exists.
+The conceptualist pole of this dichotomy is the desire to idealize, glorify, influence and exalt ideas.
+Both aspects relate to the higher order of human attitudes or how one subjectively evaluate their affinity to time, identities, power, relationships, religions, politics, imagination or any other conceptual idea that aligns more with the abstract realm rather than what we can point to as taking up actual space in reality.
+On the underside of this desire is the fear of being lost, collapsed and directionless.

 Attitude Valence